RobertsEihe/Purel/README.md

 # Purel

-Electric vehicle charging station network app.
+Electric vehicle charging station network app in Flutter.

 ## To launch the app